knaw-huc/stam-experiments/exp2/README.md

 The book contains 107750 words (12807 lines).

-A side-product of this experiment is that it provides some insight in the different serialized file size (STAM JSON vs STAM CSV):
+A side-product of this experiment is that it provides some insight in the different serialized file sizes (STAM JSON vs STAM CSV):

 ```
  624K  verne.txt